M-Files/Developer-Portal/APIs/REST-API/Reference/resources/objects/properties/index.md

 Output: | [PropertyValue[][]]({{ site.baseurl }}/APIs/REST-API/Reference/structs/propertyvalue/)
 | Retrieves properties of multiple objects.
 The object versions are specified in the request body.

-Note that explicit object versions must be provided when using this endpoint (you cannot provide -1 as the version number).
+Note that explicit object versions must be provided when using this endpoint (you cannot provide -1 as the version number to indicate the latest version).
 {:.remark}